London Olympic venues opened to "Babes in Arms"

-LONDON Babies will be allowed into London Olympic venues without a ticket if they are firmly fastened to an adult, organizers said on Tuesday in a climbdown after complaints from angry mothers.
+LONDON Babies will be allowed into London Olympic venues without a ticket if they are firmly fastened to an adult, organisers said on Tuesday in a climbdown after complaints from angry mothers.

 Tickets for the Games first went on sale in March last year, since when some of those lucky enough to secure seats in the ballots have given birth.